adap/flower/datasets/doc/source/contributor-how-to-contribute-dataset.rst

     # Push the dataset to the HuggingFace Hub
     dataset.push_to_hub("you-hf-username/your-ds-name")

 To make the dataset easily accessible in FL we recommend adding the "Use in FL" section.
-Here's an example of how it is done in `one of our reps  <https://huggingface.co/datasets/flwrlabs/cinic10#use-in-fl>`_ for the cinic10 dataset.
+Here's an example of how it is done in `one of our repos  <https://huggingface.co/datasets/flwrlabs/cinic10#use-in-fl>`_ for the cinic10 dataset.

 Increasing visibility of the dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^